6 Travel Mistakes You Don’t Want to Make

 1. Traveling North for New Year’s

-Our most recent oops.
-Last month we reviewed our impressions of Montreal.
+Recently we reviewed our impressions of Montreal.
 The city certainly has a lot of destination appeal.
 However, amid a record breaking cold snap this appeal plummets.
 We thought: how much colder can Montreal be compared to Boston at New Year’s?
 Answer: Nose snapping instant frostbite colder.

 There’s a reason that people in the Northeast go south in the winter.
 I accept the logic now.